J888/info-site-v2/README.md

 ## Requirements to create a blog with this app
 1. An AWS account with the ability to create resources
-2. A server with nodeJS installed
+2. A server with nodeJS installed.

 As of now, this project requires significant technical knowledge.